carlvoller/cuml_rfext/README.md

 This library requires the Cuda 12 Toolkit to be installed, as well as any Nvidia drivers that cuML would typically need.
 Cuda 11 and below will not work.
 > A PR is more than welcomed for Cuda >12 support!

-The following libraries will also be installed with this library:
+These library **must** also be installed before installing cuml_rfext:
 1. pylibraft-cu12
-2. cudf-cu12
+2. cuml-cu12
-3. cuml-cu12
+> You can install these from https://docs.rapids.ai/install/

 ```zsh
 $ pip install cuml_rfext